redpesk-common/afb-test/docs/Reference/1_BindingAssertFunctions.md

 * **_AFT.assertGrpEvtReceived(eventGrp, timeout)**

-    Prior to be able to check that a group of event (a table of event) has been received, you have to register the event with the test framework using **_AFT.addEventToMonitor** function.
+    Prior to be able to check that a group of events (a table of event) has been received, you have to register the events with the test framework using **_AFT.addEventToMonitor** function.

     The table has to have this format: